-Nature Images Soothe and Heal
+Nature Images Relieve Anxiety and Promote Healing

 Even though I’m a photographer by trade, I still spend a significant amount of time behind a desk.
 Most of us find ourselves face to face with a computer screen instead of mother nature or find ourselves immersed in fluorescent overhead lighting instead of soothing sunlight.
 And although I try to get outside as often as I can, sometimes it’s not an option.
 And that’s when photographs have the amazing ability to transport us ~ the image of a bright green landscape teaming with growth allows us to feel the air of an open field and sense the possibility within ourselves.
 Outstretched branches with golden leaves dappling in mid-afternoon light remind us to find beauty in the details.